 Another interesting aspect of a Kubernetes setup in a public cloud, is the integration with the services your cloud provider offers.
 Let’s go back to EKS.
 When you are running on AWS you probably would like to use EC2 load balancers and Route53 to expose your services externally and register host names for the services.
 For exposing your services externally you could just just the k8s service of type LoadBalancer.
 This will automatically create an ELB.
 But then you would have a single ELB per service.
 And who uses ELBs anyway!
 Instead of using the LoadBalancer type, you can use the ALB ingress controller.
 You can use just a single ALB to expose all applications in a namespace.
 ALBs can be configured (like adding certificates) using the ALB ingress controller.
 Using an add-on like External DNS enables you to automatically create A records for your services.
 Both the ingress controller and the external DNS have to be installed and configured, before teams can use them.
 But would you like teams to have control over these AWS services, or would you like to hide all these implementation details from them?
 A single typo could cause serious issues here.

 The topics addressed in this blog are just a few you will get your hands on when using k8s for running production workloads in an enterprise environment.
 There are some Enterprise Kubernetes Management Platforms, like for example Rancher or Open Shift that cover some of these features.
-Red Kubes is currently developing an open source k8s enterprise management platform called Otomi Stack that will support you in setting up and operating a production grade k8s cluster.
-In my next post I will explain all the Otomi Stack components and features.
+Red Kubes developed an open source k8s enterprise management platform called Otomi Container Platform that supports you in setting up and operating a production grade k8s cluster.
+In my next post I will explain all the Otomi Container Platform components and features.
 We will also post more background on how to secure your k8s cluster.